yassin292/EBPR-bibliometric-analysis/README.md

 ## Software

-All analyses were performed using:
+All analyses were performed using:R version ≥ 4.2
+bibliometrix package

 ---